OchirnyamB/cs4330-final-project/java/java.md

   * Can the singleton instance be lazily instantiated?
 * Procedural programming
   * Does the language support procedural programming?
+    * Java was designed to be fully object oriented.
+All objects extend from a base `Object` class.
+The only exception to this (and what some argue does not make Java a "pure" object oriented language) is the inclusion of primitive types (`int`, `char`, etc...) that are not objects.
+Besides that, Java is fully object oriented and not procedural.
 * Functional programming
   * Does the language support functional programming?
     * As of Java 8, Java supports some features of functional programming, specifically Lambda Expressions.
 Although this does not mean Java is fully a functional programming language, lambdas bring important features of a functional language.